Test Generation

 4.1 Generating Test Cases

-In this Test Modeller 101 Tutorial on Generating Test Cases, you'll learn how to maximise coverage in your models and define test coverage to optimise your testing.
+In this Quality Modeller 101 Tutorial on Generating Test Cases, you'll learn how to maximise coverage in your models and define test coverage to optimise your testing.

-The coverage algorithm in Test Modeller creates paths, including valid but also invalid, which also can be controlled through Test Modeller’s coverage metrics to ensure you get the perfect coverage in your test suite.
+The coverage algorithm in Quality Modeller creates paths, including valid but also invalid, which also can be controlled through Quality Modeller’s coverage metrics to ensure you get the perfect coverage in your test suite.
 These coverage techniques are set up as profiles which then are set up as low, for maybe a light-touch test, through to medium, high and possibly exhaustive.

 To further understand how the algorithm determines each path, clicking in the Test Generation tab in the ribbon menu reveals the Coverage button.
 Clicking this, you can see there’s an option to vary the amount of coverage according to your testing requirements.